Non-Asymptotic Performance of Social Machine Learning Under Limited Data: Numerical Simulations

-where $\widehat{p}(+1|h)$ and $\widehat{p}(+1|h)$ are the estimated posteriors for the input $h$.
-In this case, the logit function (i.e., $c_k(h)$ in \eqref{eq: logit function}) is approximated by:

-which belongs to the function class $\mathcal{F}_k^{\sf NN}$ that is parameterized by the weight matrices and bias vectors.
-In our simulations, we set $n_1=15$.
+Each image of this dataset contains 784 ($28\times 28$) pixels.
+These pixels are assumed to be distributed as evenly as possible among the 9 agents in the network.
+We build a binary classification problem to distinguish ``T-shirt'' (labeled with $+1$) from ``trouser'' (labeled with $-1$).
+The size of the partial image observed by each agent is shown in Fig. \ref{fig: net-b}.
+In the training phase, each agent trains a local classifier represented by a feedforward neural network with one hidden layer of $15$ neurons (see \cite{supp} for more details).
 This simple structure is employed in order to better visualize the probability of error curves.
-To illustrate the $\delta$-margin consistent training condition, we consider different sizes of training sets.
+To illustrate the $\delta$-margin consistent training condition, we study different sizes of training sets.
 For simplicity, we assume an identical training size for all agents, i.e., $N_k=N_0, \forall k\in\mathcal{K}$.
 Given the value of $N_0$, a balanced training set is generated by randomly sampling from the FashionMNIST dataset.
 For each selected training set, the training is run using mini-batch iterates of 10 samples over 30 epochs.
 We employ the logistic loss in our simulations.
 The Adam optimizer \cite{Adam} with learning rate 0.0001 is adopted.

-In Fig. \ref{fig: performance-margin}, we show the decision margins achieved under different training set sizes $N_0$, where the results are averaged over 200 different randomly generated training sets for each $N_0$.
-It can be observed that on average, the decision margin achieved in the training phase increases as $N_0$ grows.
-This indicates that with more training samples, a better learning condition (with better trained classifiers) is obtained for the prediction phase in our simulations.
-Next, we investigate the learning performance of the SML strategy for the statistical classification task.
-In our simulations, the underlying class for all observations is set to be ``T-shirt''.
+In Fig. \ref{fig: performance-margin}, we show the decision margins $\delta$ achieved under different training set sizes $N_0$, where the results are averaged over 200 different randomly generated training sets for each $N_0$.
+It can be observed that on average, the achieved $\delta$ increases as $N_0$ grows.
+This indicates that with more training samples, a better learning condition (with better trained classifiers) is obtained for the prediction phase.
+Next, we investigate the learning performance of the SML strategy.
+In our simulations, the true state $\gammab_0$ in the prediction phase is set to be ``T-shirt''.
 For each training set considered in Fig. \ref{fig: performance-margin}, we conduct 5000 Monte Carlo runs of statistical classification based on the trained classifiers associated with this training set and obtain the averaged result.
 The simulation result for a specified training set size $N_0$ is then estimated empirically from the associated 200 training sets.